 English is taught daily at Highfield in discrete lessons and applied in other subjects.
-From Year 2 upwards Class books are used for most subjects (rather than separate English books) in order that children have opportunities to transfer their skills across the curriculum.
+From Year 1 upwards, English books are used to record the children’s writing completed in lessons.

 Our English lessons are based around high quality texts.
-We follow a suggested core list of high quality texts and use a range of resources including Book Power produced by the Centre for Literacy in Primary Education.
 Over the course of 2 to 3 weeks children will be introduced to a text, look for key features to understand the genre and then work towards producing their own pieces of writing.
 We call this a “reading into writing” model.
 The rules of grammar are taught as part of a unit of work (which we then encourage children to use in their extended writing pieces) and in discrete lessons.
 Children will also practise their speaking and listening skills across the curriculum as well as through drama activities included in English units of work.

 What does the learning of English look like at Highfield Primary School?